machineryman1/Web-Brute/README.md

-How to Use Web Brute
+How To Use Web Brute

 1: install python3 in your linux system or windows